You think fish protects against prostate cancer? -

 Dark fish offers much more protection against CaP ONLY when cooked in low temperature and best when steamed or boiled.
 White fish is OK but not as good as Dark fish.
 One dark fish that’s high in mercury is mackerel (king).

-African American men should pay attention to avoiding fried and overcooked fish.
+African American men, in particular should pay attention to avoiding fried and overcooked fish since they are at higher risk of aggressive and deadly prostate cancer.

 Bottom line: Eat mostly dark fish, low in mercury, cook in low temperature (especially white fish), with little to no browning.